Updated: March 2019

 Bearded seals are closely associated with sea ice throughout their lives, especially during the critical life history periods related to reproduction and moulting.
 They prefer areas of moving pack ice and open water such as leads and polynyas, where the water depth is less than around 200 m, but they have been seen to maintain breathing holes in landfast ice and occupy deeper areas.
 In the open water season, bearded seals have been seen to enter river estuaries and haul out on land (Stewart and Lockhart 2005).
 They are primarily coastal animals but may also be found in drifting pack ice far from shore in shallow areas such as the Bering and Barents Seas (Kovacs et al. 2011).

 Bearded seals overwinter near polynyas or other areas with leads and open water, or they stay near ice edges.
 The “North Water”, a large annual polynya between Canada and Greenland, is an important overwintering location for bearded seals.
-A recent aerial survey conducted over the eastern part of the North Water in April 2014 found an estimated 10,000 bearded seals there (NAMMCO 2015).
+An aerial survey conducted over the eastern part of the North Water in April 2014 found an estimated 10,000 bearded seals there (NAMMCO 2015).

 In some areas, as in the Bering and Chukchi seas, they undergo seasonal movements with the advance and retreat of sea ice (Kovacs 2016).
 In other parts of their range they stay more or less in the same area year-round, making more local movements in response to ice conditions.